 The GIB is also based on the agreement on the recognition of the “International Baccalaureate Diploma/Diplôme du Baccalauréat International” (Decision of the KMK dated March 10, 1986, in the currently valid version) and is recognised as a university entrance qualification.

 As stipulated in the decision of the Standing Conference of Ministers of Education and Cultural Affairs on 2 June 1995 in the amended version dated 26 September 2019, the diploma of foreign schools with German lessons that lead to the “dual language International Baccalaureate” is recognised as proof of the German language skills required for admission to university studies in the Federal Republic of Germany.

 1. Requirements for the recognition of an IB diploma in Germany

-According to the , the IB diploma is recognised as a higher education entrance qualification when the diploma “has been conferred after the graduate has attended a minimum of twelve consecutive years of full-time education”.
-Additionally, graduates must have taken the following subjects, according to the IB-specified requirements.
+According to the , the IB diploma is recognised as a when the diploma “has been conferred after the graduate has attended a minimum of twelve consecutive years of full-time education”.
+Additionally, graduates must meet all of the requirements below: